 It was a great experience both at West Point and in the Army.
-I remain very proud that I had the privilege to wear the uniform of the United States of America.
+It’s a privilege to wear the uniform of the United States of America, and remain very proud of that.
 Sounds corny, but it’s very true!

-Interesting facts about college – I graduated much closer to the bottom of the class than to the top but was not the goat (the bottom person).
+Interesting facts about college – Graduated much closer to the bottom of the class than to the top but was not the goat (the bottom person).
 One good thing about being the goat of your class at West Point – during the graduation ceremony, a paper bag is passed around and every member of the class puts at least a dollar in the bag – all given to the goat.
 The goat also gets a standing ovation from his classmates.
-The number one guy in my class, Mike Pompeo, is now the Secretary of State.
-He’ll go very far in Washington.

 Every year for the last 14 years about 15 of my classmates go to Vegas for a weekend in late February/early March to tell lies about our weight and our final GPA at school.

-Things I like about working at West Point Thoroughbreds – I really do get a kick out of seeing people derive fun and excitement over owning horses.
-Standing in the winner’s circle with partners – you can’t beat it.
+Things I like about working at West Point Thoroughbreds – Seeing people derive fun and excitement over owning horses is tremendously gratifying to me.
+Standing in the winner’s circle with Partners – you can’t beat it.

-I find it incredibly cool to honestly know I am more passionate and into the company and the racing industry than I’ve ever been.
+It’s incredibly cool to honestly know I’m more passionate the company and the racing industry than ever.
+How many people can say that?

-Interests – I have grown to really love soccer.
+Interests – Have grown to really love soccer.
 It’s a beautiful game.
 Also, like to workout, read and love spending time in New York City.
-I have developed a keen interest in technology and how it can help companies and individuals become more efficient and competitive.
+I’ve developed a keen interest in technology and how it can help companies and individuals become more efficient and competitive.
 Heard a good one the other day “Five years from now, the only two things that will make us different are the people we’ve interacted with and the things we’ve read.”
 Very compelling thought.

-Other Endeavors – I was elected to the Jockey Club in 2019.
-I serve on the boards of the New York Thoroughbred Horsemen’s Association, the Thoroughbred Charities of America, the PenFed Foundation, and the Johnny Mac Soldiers Fund, which provides scholarships to children of our nation’s fallen military members.
+Other Endeavors – Elected to the Jockey Club in 2019.
+Serve as Chairman of the New York Race Track Chaplaincy.
+Serve on the boards of the New York Thoroughbred Horsemen’s Association, the Thoroughbred Charities of America, and the Johnny Mac Soldiers Fund, which provides scholarships to children of our nation’s fallen military members.

-A few facts about me some might not know – I’ve stuttered for as long as I can remember.
+A few facts about me some might not know – Have stuttered for as long as I can remember.
 It doesn’t bother me as much as it once did.
 As Popeye said, “I am who I am and that’s all that I am.”
 One of my bucket list items is to run a marathon.
-I quit drinking alcohol cold turkey the day after the Breeders’ Cup in 2006 (a great decision).
+Quit drinking alcohol cold turkey the day after the Breeders’ Cup in 2006 (a great decision).